 What to expect

 - Jobs are available in most towns and cities, particularly if there is a strong manufacturing and retailing base.
 However, purchasing managers tend to be based at head offices, many of which are located in London or the South East.
-Since commercial buying is a global activity, there may be opportunities for working abroad.
+Since commercial buying is a global activity, you may find opportunities to work abroad.

-- There is a high level of responsibility, which may bring considerable stress.
+- There is a high level of responsibility, which can be challenging.

 - Some local and regional travel is expected.
 Long journeys may involve staying away from home for short periods.

 - You may need to travel abroad to attend trade shows or set up business agreements with new contacts.